- Majors and Minors

 I have had a wonderful experience in the RLL department during my time at UMich.
 From creating a collection of French poetry and short stories to digging deep into French linguistics, my language abilities have grown immensely.
 Learning a language is a gift, and I am truly grateful for all I have been given.
 Merci pour tout!

-RLL has given me an paralleled experience that has allowed me to get in touch with my best and truest self.
-This experience in RLL has taught me so much and allowed me to be aware of what his happening beyond our world and beyond france.
+RLL has given me an unparalleled experience that has allowed me to get in touch with my best and truest self.
+This experience in RLL has taught me so much and allowed me to be aware of what is happening beyond our world and beyond France.

 I'm so grateful for the opportunities to take interesting and thought provoking courses that allowed me to grow confident in my Spanish speaking abilities and expand my horizons culturally.
 I am also extremely grateful to have met and formed connections with incredible the faculty members of the RLL department who are among the most caring and helpful mentors I've had the pleasure to learn from here at the University.